jtejido/Fountain.js/readme.md

 * Strings that starts and ends with ~ (Lyrics) are parsed and styled as Oblique.
 * Support for forcing Character names with small caps in between, such as 'McMAHON', are forced by prepending the name with '@'. e.g. '@McMAHON'. the '@' will be omitted when parsed.
-* Support for forcing capitalized action/s followed by regular actions by prepending it with '!' and avoid mistakenly parsing it as a Dialogue. e.g. 'BOOM!!' should be forced as '!BOOM!!'
+* Support for forcing capitalized action/s followed by regular actions by prepending it with '!' and avoid mistakenly parsing it as a Dialogue. e.g. 'BOOM!!' should be forced as '!BOOM!!'. the beginning '!' will be omitted when parsed.

 You can out this version [here](https://jtejido.github.io/Fountain.js/)

 Regards,
 Jericko

 fountain-js